Course Code: cyn

 The Internet is the single most popular and cost-effective communication tool available to nonprofits.
-Its influence is so great that your nonprofit will never reach its maximum potential unless and until you incorporate the Internet into your strategy plan.
+Its influence is so great that your nonprofit will never reach its maximum potential until you incorporate it into your strategy plan.
 This lesson will help you understand how you can use the Internet to reach out and tell the world who you are and what you do.

 This fast-paced and important lesson will help you understand the rules governing advocacy.
 Nonprofits engage in advocacy whenever they work to change public policy.
 Activities such as lobbying, protesting, or participating in partisan political activities are clearly advocacy efforts, but you could also be accused of engaging in advocacy if you attempt to organize people in your community, work with the media, or educate voters, among other things.
 Not all nonprofits can participate in these types of activities.
 Some face legal restrictions on the kind or amount of advocacy that they can do.
 This lesson will help you understand what you can and, perhaps more importantly, what you cannot do.

 Brad Semp, Ph.D., is Chief Executive Officer (CEO) at a global corporation, a life-long entrepreneur, and a former professor of Bachelors and Masters of Science courses in Internet Marketing.
 Dr. Brad is active on social media platforms to engage with prospects and customers, expand relationships, and to grow businesses.
 He routinely coaches other entrepreneurs and business owners and consults with Fortune 500 organizations on how to design and implement effective social media systems, strategies, and tactics.